Guide to designing off-grid and hybrid solar systems

 DC-coupled solar array using multiple MPPT solar charge controllers - Note, solar DC isolators not shown

 Before the release of affordable lithium battery systems, most battery inverters were designed to operate with the widely available lead-acid batteries (Gel, AGM & flooded).
-Lead-acid batteries are larger, and heavier and can emit gases that require ventilation.
+Lead-acid batteries are larger and heavier and can emit gases that require ventilation.
 In contrast, lithium-ion batteries are lighter, compact, more efficient, and safe to store inside a sealed enclosure.
-Many lithium battery systems, such as those from BYD, Pylontech and LG Energy, have integrated battery management units (BMU), requiring an inverter with compatible communications (CANbus network protocol) to operate safely and efficiently.
+The vast majority of lithium battery manufactures now use Lithium Ferro (Iron) Phosphate or LFP cells due to the longer lifespan and high thermal stability.
+Some of the most popular LFP lithium battery systems, such as those from BYD, Pylontech, and EG4, are managed batteries with integrated battery management systems (BMS), requiring an inverter with compatible communications (CANbus network protocol) to operate.

-Several self-managed lithium LFP battery systems do not require BMS communications to the inverter and will function much like a lead-acid battery system; these include Simpliphi PHI, Powerplus Energy, GenZ LFP, and Zenaji LTO battery systems.
+On the other hand, numerous self-managed lithium LFP battery systems also feature a BMS but do not require communications with the inverter and will function much like a lead-acid battery system; these include Simpliphi PHI, Powerplus Energy, GenZ LFP, and Zenaji LTO battery systems.

 For off-grid systems, lead-acid batteries are still a well-proven and reliable technology with a lifespan of up to 15 years when sized and managed correctly.
 One of the biggest benefits of lead-acid batteries is that, unlike modern lithium batteries, they will not shut down at a low voltage or low SOC.
 This is important in emergency situations or when a backup generator fails or is not available.